HRT for Women: Menopause & Bioidentical Hormone Guide

 Understanding Hormone Replacement Therapy for Women

-Hormone replacement therapy (HRT) for women is one of the most effective, evidence-based treatments for managing the symptoms of menopause and perimenopause.
-Yet for many women, the decision to start HRT feels overwhelming, buried under conflicting advice, outdated fears, and confusing terminology.
+Hormone replacement therapy (HRT) for women is one of the most effective treatments for managing menopause and perimenopause symptoms.
+Yet for many women, the decision to start HRT feels overwhelming, buried under conflicting advice and outdated fears.

 What Is Hormone Replacement Therapy (HRT)?